Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 ## Conclusion

-- In this Workshop I got more practical knowledge on CMOS by doing Labs and i have learnt the concepts from scratch like Introduction to NMOS and its regions to very great extent like Static behaviour of evaluation of CMOS under different variations.Workshop was delivered in a way to get both theoretical knowledge and practical knowledge right after the lectures and there are assessments  .I got positive hope by doing this workshop that i can do my best in VLSI industry.
+- In this Workshop I got more practical knowledge on CMOS by doing Labs and i have learnt the concepts from scratch like Introduction to NMOS and its regions to very great extent like Static behaviour of evaluation of CMOS under different variations.Workshop was delivered in a way to get both theoretical knowledge and practical knowledge right after the lectures and there are assessments to test the knowledge and to gain theoretical knowledge practically.With the help of spice simulation labs i got a basic idea of circuit designing.It help me to understand various delays of a cell.I got positive hope by doing this workshop that i can do my best in VLSI industry.

 ## Reference
 - https://www.vsdiat.com/